OCR-D/spec/ocrd_eval.md

 ##### Character Error Rate (CER)

-The character error rate (CER) describes how many faulty characters the output of an OCR engine contains compaired to the Ground Truth text in relation to the text length.
+The character error rate (CER) describes how many faulty characters the output of an OCR engine contains compaired to the Ground Truth text in relation to the text length (i.e. the number of characters of the text).

 Errors fall into one of the following three categories: